 With a $4 billion market cap, any objective observer would consider the Cardano project to be reasonably priced.
 As one might surmise, the crypto-community highly values technology that has been peer-reviewed.
 Its a perk that has certainly been priced in at this point.

 In contrast, XTRABYTES has a market cap of just over $43 million.
-If one factors in its soon-to-be-expected patent pending status and subsequent mainnet launch, it’s hard to argue that these elements have been factored into it’s price.
+That’s fairly low, given its soon-to-be-expected patent pending status and subsequent mainnet launch.
+Indeed, it’s hard to argue that those elements have been factored into the current price.
 Moreover, when the system goes live, nearly 2/3rds of the circulating coins will be sequestered in the network’s STATIC nodes.
 This will have the effect of pushing down supply and improving demand.
 As such, investors can expect very positive developments for XBY in 2018.